As Specialist Recruiters, we’ve written loads articles…

 Please DON’T title it “CV” – We know it’s your CV, you don’t need to tell us!

-We also DON’T believe you need to put “references upon request” – virtually every job offer is subject to satisfactory references, when the time comes provide those reference details.
+We also DON’T believe you need to put “references upon request” – virtually every job offer is subject to satisfactory references when the time comes to provide those reference details.
 However, you don’t need to write it at the bottom of your CV.